frostschutz/MyBB-PluginLibrary/PluginLibrary-Documentation.rst

       Lines that should be inserted *after* the located code.

     *replace*
-      Lines that should *replace* the located code.
+      Lines that should *replace* the located code, or empty string or any true value if it should be removed (*replace* with nothing).

     *multi*
       If set, allow the search pattern to match more than once.